Love it or hate it, there's always room for improvement when it comes to networking.

 Whether you’re a shy or bold job seeker, there are many ways to network!
-These days online networking via social media sites is a huge resource.
-However, don’t forget that always having an updated resume, an elevator pitch, and a positive attitude can do wonders when interacting with others in the search for your dream job.
-Our resume writers weighed in with their best job search networking tips and there seems to be a common theme:
+These days, online networking via social media sites is a huge resource.
+However, don’t forget that always having an updated resume, a polished elevator pitch, and a positive attitude can do wonders when interacting with others in the search for your dream job.
+Our resume writers weighed in with their best networking tips for your job search and there seem to be some common themes.

-Volunteer!
-Go into every networking event with an attitude of service, remain curious, do not appear self-serving, always have business cards and resumes, prepare an elevator speech that you LIKE and can say enthusiastically.
+Also, go into every networking event with an attitude of service, remain curious, and do not appear self-serving.
+Look for the opportunities to pay it forward — I guarantee your goodwill will be repaid in full!
+Always have business cards available to hand out and prepare an elevator pitch that you like and can say enthusiastically.
 Do not complain or be negative.

-LinkedIn really is magic, I have heard numerous success stories of applicants getting their dream jobs thanks to a little old-fashioned networking.
+LinkedIn really is magic when it comes to the job search.
+I have heard numerous success stories of applicants getting their dream jobs thanks to a little social networking.

 Talk about your job campaign everywhere.
-Never ask someone to help you get a job or for a job, but mention you are looking and if they hear of anything appropriate, please let you know.
-Keep your business cards for job seekers handy and give them to everyone… the person in the grocery line that you are chatting with, the guy sitting next to you at a ballgame.
+Never ask someone to help you get a job or for a job, but mention you are looking and to please let you know if they hear of anything appropriate.
+Keep your business cards handy and give them to everyone — the person in the grocery line that you are chatting with, the guy sitting next to you at a ballgame.
 You never know where a lead may come from.
-Attend social gatherings, local clubs, networking clubs, Chamber of Commerce events… hand out your business cards and talk with people.
-Utilize LinkedIn and other on-line resources, and target companies of interest rather just answering ads.
+Attend social gatherings, local clubs, networking clubs, Chamber of Commerce events — hand out your business cards and talk with people.
+Utilize LinkedIn and other online resources, and pay close attention to the list of companies that are of particular interest to you, rather just answering ads.

-Do you have the following ready to go: business cards for job seekers, updated professional materials, and an elevator pitch?
+Looks like there are some common trends: business cards, a professional social media presence, and a first-rate elevator pitch.
+Do you have them ready to go?
 Nice!
-Next, reach out to people, get out there, and be social!
-You never know whom you'll meet and where a new lead could lead you in your job search.
+Now, get out there, reach out to people, get out there, and be social!
+You never know who you'll meet and where a new connection could lead you in your job search.